 Firstly, if you’re implementing this tactic frequently or asking an interviewer to rephrase a simple question, then you might come across as if you aren’t listening or aren’t giving the interview your full attention.
 Secondly, this tactic will only buy you the time it takes for the interviewer to repeat or rephrase the question, which, often, will only be a few seconds.

-It’s important to remember that interviewers aren’t perfect and sometimes the phrasing of their questions can be unclear.
-Also, you might be hard of hearing or, if you’re interviewing via video call, the connection might not be ideal.
+That being said, it’s important to remember that interviewers aren’t perfect and sometimes the phrasing of their questions can be unclear.
+You may also be hard of hearing or, if you’re interviewing via video call, the connection might not be ideal.
 There are many reasons why you genuinely might not be able to hear or may be unsure about what the question is.

 In this instance, it’s always best to ask the interviewer to repeat or rephrase the question for clarification.
 If you attempt to answer a question that you didn’t fully hear or you don’t completely understand, this can result in you delivering a poor answer and therefore coming across as a bad listener or a bit of a blagger.